 Typically, we get long odds for these sort of unlikely events.
 The latter in particular hadn’t ever happened, so typical odds were of the order of 10/1 and longer.

 In that particular August leading up to the 9th, we’d had a few pretty hot days in the high 80s and low 90s and bookmakers had shortened odd of it happening to about 4/1.

 Clearly, they were applying a strong favourite-longshot bias, guarding against the possibility of an extreme event, since even in hot summers we’re not like to get anywhere near 100F in the UK.

 Well, at 11 am on the 9th I happened to be looking at the BBC weather forecast, and they were talking about a plume of unusually hot air that had crossed over from France.
 France already had a temperature of 38 Celsius (over 100 F), and London was already at 35C (95F).

-For 11 am this was unusually hot, so I figured that strange meteorological events were taking place.
-I figured it was almost a certainty that parts of the southeast would get above 100F that day given the early heat and we still had about 4 to 5 hours until maximum heat of the day is typically reached.
+For 11 am this was unusually hot, so I figured that strange meteorological event was taking place.
+I figured it was almost a certainty that parts of the south-east would get above 100F that day given the early heat and we still had about 4 to 5 hours until the maximum heat of the day is typically reached.

 I figured the fair odds to be in the region of 1/4.
 I checked Ladbrokes and took their 4/1 which they had failed to update.